 For Beach Houses

-You’ll never replace the roar of the waves and the glare of the sun with something on a screen, but nothing comes as close as The Talented Mr. Ripley (Hulu).
+You’ll never replace the roar of the waves and the glare of the sun with something on a screen, but nothing comes as close as The Talented Mr. Ripley.
 The 1999 thriller has beautiful settings, beautiful people, and enough swanning around Europe on gorgeous boats for a million Peroni commercials.
-Just don’t let the murder and identity theft get you down.
-If you’re staying in a basic beach rental, you’ll surely find a poster for The Endless Summer (Amazon) somewhere in the house, so you might as well watch the seminal 1966 surf movie, where filmmaker Bruce Brown follows two young surfers around the world as they chase huge waves and good vibes.
+If you need your housemates to think you’re arty, opt for Purple Noon (or Plein Soleil if you’re nasty), the 1960 French film based on the same Patricia Highsmith novel.
+In either case, don’t let the murder and identity theft get you down.
+If you’re staying in a basic beach rental, you’ll surely find a poster for The Endless Summer somewhere in the house, so you might as well watch the seminal 1966 surf movie, where filmmaker Bruce Brown follows two young surfers around the world as they chase huge waves and good vibes.

 For Fire Island Shares